sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 some threshold.

 The swapping protocol contains two parts.
 One part is used on the intermediate node to do swapping operations.
-The function `es_rule_conditionA` represent the condition used on the rule of intermediate node.
-The condition function will select two entangled memories that entangle with left and right routers respectively and have high fidelity.
+The function `es_rule_conditionA` represent the condition used in the rule on the intermediate node.
+The condition function will select two memories entangled with the left and right routers, respectively, and have a high fidelity.
 The selected memories are used to construct an instance of the `EntanglementSwappingA` protocol.
-For selecting the proper `EntanglementSwappingB` on the left and right routers, the `es_req_func` is sent to two routers with the name of entangled memories.
+For selecting the proper `EntanglementSwappingB` instance on the left and right routers, the `es_req_func` is sent to two routers with the name of entangled memories.

 ```python